How Automation Tools Help Making a Patent Monetization Strategy

 The above screenshot provides litigation probability of top patents from the portfolio of a company.
 Further, for each patent, it also provides information of companies overlapping on that patent as the value of a patent portfolio is examined on the basis of tech domain and overlapping company.

 Here, Level 1 signifies 90% overlap, whereas Level 2 signifies 60-80% of overlap and so on.
 The probable assignee gives you the name of companies that can be contacted for a licensing deal.
 Now no software can accurately match and build a claim chart, but here accuracy is not the question, we are talking about the stage where getting ideas about who is developing products closer to your technology provides a very useful next steps.
-The greater the number of overlapping companies, greater will be the value of a patent.
+The greater the number of overlapping companies, the greater will be the value of a patent.

 3. Alerts for paying maintenance fees due for patents